 6. Palacio Polanco

-This palace is a luxurious mansion built at the beginning of the 20th century on the land reclaimed from the sea.
-At present, it is retained by the Carabineros de Valparaíso prefecture.
+This palace is a luxurious mansion built at the beginning of the 20th century on land reclaimed from the sea.
+At present, it is retained by the Carabineros de Valparaiso prefecture.
 This building has high heritage value as it displays beautiful ornamental elements built in the Neo-Baroque style of architecture like projections, porticos, railings, and capitals.
 The masonry is concealed in the stucco façade.
 The roof is a galvanized steel mansard roof with a central dome, all covered in elements decorated with plaster and wood.

 7. Museo de Historia Natural de Valparaíso

-Built in 1878, this museum is beautifully constructed with elements like pillars, capitals, windows, niches delicately ornamented in the exterior, and some parts of the interior as well.
+Built-in 1878, this museum is beautifully constructed with elements like pillars, capitals, windows, niches delicately ornamented in the exterior, and some parts of the interior as well.
 Some rooms have been designed and lit in contrast with the exhibits displayed there.
 The circulation passages are also decorated with stained glass windows and carved wooden trusses.

-8. Palacio Baburizza
+8. Palacio Baburizza, Valparaiso

 This eclectic style palace was constructed in 1916 by Italian Architects.
 It was converted into a Fine Arts Museum in 1971.
 Exhibiting Art Nouveau elements on its façade and ornamentation on the towers and columns, other notable features of the building are its windows, balconies, attics, etc. Although a museum, the palace interiors still reflect the royal lifestyle of the people living here a long time ago.